rpetterle/regcore/README.md

 }
 ```

-For details on specific methods already implemented, see the documentation in their respective packages (`unitregTMB`, `betamodal`, `uigTMB`).
+For details on specific methods already implemented, see the documentation in their respective packages.

 ## License